andreaferretti/factor-tutorial/README.md

 Let us `drop` the result to empty the stack, and try writing what we have done so far in a single shot: `10 [1,b] 1 [ * ] reduce`.
 This will output `3628800` as expected.

 We now want to define a word that can be called whenever we want.
-We will call our word `!` as it is customary.
+We will call our word `!` as it is customary (although `!` is the word used for comments, and our definition is going to shadow it, so you might prefer to use `fact` instead).
 To define it, we need to use the word `:`.
 Then we put the name of the word being defined, the **stack effects** and finally the body, ending with the `;` word:

     : ! ( n -- n! ) [1,b] 1 [ * ] reduce ;